Sybil Weissenberg, geb. Barnes: 16 October 1927 to 13 March 2014

 Sybil attended a convent school (founded by a family member, I believe), with the exception of some time during the war years when she was evacuated away from the city.
 When she left school she attended Bingley teacher training college.
-She started her teaching career in a challenging environment in the docklands area of the north east, and at another point she taught at Bede Grammar School for Girls: these kinds of diverse teaching choices ran throughout her career.
+She started her teaching career in a challenging environment in the docklands area of the north east, and at another point she taught at Bede Grammar School for Girls.
+Such diverse teaching choices ran throughout her career.

-At some point in the late 1950s, Sybil was given a good job offer to teach in Nigeria, but over the same period she also attended an interview for Elland Grammar School in Yorkshire, where she met Werner Weissenberg.
-Although both had come to it somewhat late in life, by the norms of the day, this was something of a whirlwind romance and they were married on 20 February 1960.
+At some point in the late 1950s, Sybil received a job offer to supervise teaching in an area of Nigeria, but over the same period she also attended an interview for Elland Grammar School in Yorkshire, where she met Werner Weissenberg.
+Although both had come to it somewhat late in life, by the norms of the day, there was something of a whirlwind romance and they were married on 20 February 1960.

-Sybil and Werner had two children, in 1961 and 1965, exactly four years apart to the date, which we teasingly tended to attribute to our dad’s sense of Germanic precision.
-For most of the years in which the children were growing up the family lived in Huddersfield, West Yorkshire.
-In the domestic sphere, Sybil was a good family cook, a careful seamstress, and a brilliant embroiderer; she seldom watched television without somehow also managing to have some knitting on the go, and to be reading a book.
+Sybil and Werner had two children, in 1961 and 1965, exactly four years apart to the date, which we teasingly attributed to our dad’s sense of Germanic precision.
+For most of the years in which we children were growing up the family lived in Huddersfield, West Yorkshire.
+In the domestic sphere, Sybil was a good cook, a careful seamstress, and a brilliant embroiderer.
+She seldom watched television without somehow also managing to have some knitting on the go, and to be reading a book.

-In 1983 Sybil and Werner moved to Kent to be nearer her brother, sister and their families (when Richard and Clare had left home for university).
+In 1983 (when their children left home for university), Sybil and Werner moved to Kent to be nearer her brother, sister and their families.
 They went on holidays together and visited many a Kentish National Trust tea room.